MicrosoftDocs/SupportArticles-docs/support/sql/availability-groups/troubleshooting-automatic-failover-problems.md

 [Availability modes in AlwaysOn availability groups](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups)

-## CASE 4: Unable to failover, 'Force Protocol Encryption' configuration has been selected for the client protocols
+## Case 4: Unable to failover, 'Force Protocol Encryption' configuration has been selected for the client protocols

 To check for this configuration: